 The employment conditions of the Managing Director, Mr Jerko Zuvela, are formalised in an executive service agreement.
-Mr Zuvela's agreement is a fixed 36 month agreement from 1 October 2016.
-After the Initial Term, the agreement continues until a party terminates it by giving notice.
+The agreement continues until a party terminates it by giving notice.

-Either party may terminate the agreement, without cause, by giving 3 months' notice.
+Mr Zuvela may terminate the agreement, without cause, by giving 3 months' notice.
+The Company may terminate the agreement, without cause, by giving 6 months' notice.
 The Company can also terminate the agreement summarily, and without notice or compensation, in circumstances of serious misconduct or breach by the Executive.